 I think he wants to have a backup plan of pleading insanity.

-So he figures I want to start talking about little boys rubbing on my blonde leg hair while I'm at the pool.
+So he figures, I want to start talking about little boys rubbing on my blonde leg hair while I'm at the pool.

-You're cracking all of us up here, but that happened in 2017.
+Well, remember that, but anyway, you're cracking all of us up here, but that happened in 2017.

-Uh so you're cracking, but that's pretty funny because it's so bizarre.
+But that's pretty funny because it's so bizarre.

 And if that doesn't disqualify anybody from ever being the president, I don't know what would.